nasa-jpl/ocean-model-interfaces/README.md

-Copyright 2021, by the California Institute of Technology.
-ALL RIGHTS RESERVED.
-United States Government Sponsorship acknowledged.
-Any commercial use must be negotiated with the Office of Technology Transfer at the California Institute of Technology.

 # Ocean Models Library
 C++ library to provide random access to ocean model data.
 Primarily intended for use with autonomous underwater vehicle simulations.